freeCodeCamp/2018-jamstack-hackathon/getting-started.md

 What if you could do all of that with a simple `git push`?
 What if you didn't have to worry about FTP, https, url configuration, SSL, or dealing with the AWS console for your Lambda functions?

 That is what Netlify does for you and more.
 You can learn more about how to work and deploy with Netlify here: https://www.netlify.com/docs/

+For your project to be considered in this hackathon, you must deploy to Netlify.